 However, the first thing to realize is that Google is far more likely to rank videos hosted on YouTube.
 If you want your videos to rank in Google search, hosting them on YouTube is your best bet.

 To be specific, YouTube looks at the total time spent on YouTube.
-It doesn’t matter whether or not all the video watched is from your account or not.
-If someone starts with your video, and goes on to watch videos from other channels, this still accrues to your benefit.
+It doesn’t matter whether or not all the videos watched are from your account or not.
+If someone starts with your video and goes on to watch videos from other channels, this still accrues to your benefit.

 Google uses a much more traditional set of algorithms to rank videos.
-The meta data you enter in still matters here, but so do links to the video itself.
+The metadata you enter still matters here, but so do links to the video itself.
 To rank well in both search engines, you need to:

-- Create compelling videos that people want to watch, ideally to the end, and that are worth linking.
+- Create compelling videos that people want to watch (ideally to the end) and that are worth linking to.

 - Create videos that lead to people wanting more video.

 - Leverage playlists that people want to use to guide their viewing.
 Don’t be afraid to include videos from other channels in your playlist.

 - Embed the video on your own site.